JeffTerrell/pierres-bakery-vendors/README.md

 ## Description

 A web application that allows a user to create vendors and add their corresponding orders.
 This information is saved so that a user can access a specific vendor and view all of that vendor's orders.
-There is also functionality that allows a user to delete vendors or items of their choosing.
+Order details include a title, description, date, and price.

 ## Setup/Installation Requirements